dotnet/aspnetcore/specs/TransportProtocols.md

 * `[Type]` is a single UTF-8 character representing the type of the frame; `T` indicates Text, `B` indicates Binary, `E` indicates an error, `C` indicates that the server is terminating its end of the connection.

 If the `[Type]` field is `T`, the remaining lines of the `data` field contain the value, in UTF-8 text.
 If the `[Type]` field is `B`, the remaining lines of the `data` field contain Base64-encoded binary data.
 Any `\n` characters in Binary frames are removed before Base64-decoding.
 However, servers should avoid line breaks in the Base64-encoded data.
 If the `[Type]` field is `E`, the remaining lines of the `data` field may contain a textual description of the error.
 Also, the connection will be terminated immediately following an `E` frame.
-If the `[Type]` field is `C`, there is no remaining content in the `data` field.
+If the `[Type]` field is `C`, the remaining lines of the `data` field may contain a textual description of the reason for closing.

-If the SSE response ends without a `C` or `E` frame, the client should immediately attempt to reestablish the connection.
+If the SSE response ends **without** a `C` or `E` frame, the client should immediately attempt to reestablish the connection.
 However, the protocol provides **no** guarantees that any messages that have not been seen will be retransmitted.

 TBD: Keep Alive - Should it be done at this level?